-I'll be the first to admit that I have to work hard at being a good listener.
-My brain loves to think about the future, so staying focused in the here and now is personal challenge.
+I’ll be the first to admit that I have to work hard at being a good listener.
+My brain loves to think about the future, so staying focused in the here and now is a personal challenge.
 In our busy world it can also be hard to avoid all the distractions around us and just listen to what someone has to say.

 If you’ve ever felt really listened to by someone, you’ll know it’s a powerful thing.
 When we feel heard it means we are important to someone, even for a few moments.
 Building and keeping connections and relationships takes work and listening to someone keeps trust and connections strong.